meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 5. **Scale-invariant operations**: Operations defined in parametric space remain valid regardless of the temporal sampling rate of the media.

 In the context of the temporal algebra, parametric sampling introduces a layer of indirection between the topological representations and the final discrete samples.
 This indirection provides flexibility while maintaining mathematical rigor.
+The ability to project from simulation time to rendering time with this level of precision demonstrates how the framework bridges the gap between theoretical mathematics and practical implementation challenges in media systems.
+It also validates the framework's utility across diverse domains, from traditional media composition to interactive physics simulation.

 ### Connecting to Topological Projection